sofathitesh/doconce/doc/demos/manual/manual.md

  * `MINTED` for inclusion of the minted package (which requires `latex` or `pdflatex` to be run with the `-shell-escape` option)

+If you are not satisfied with the Doconce preamble, you can provide your own preamble by adding the command-line option `--latex-preamble=myfile`.
+In case `myfile` contains a documentclass definition, Doconce assumes that the file contains the *complete* preamble you want (not that all the packages listed in the default preamble are required and must be present in `myfile`).
+Otherwise, `myfile` is assumed to contain *additional* LaTeX code to be added to the Doconce default preamble.

 The `ptex2tex` tool makes it possible to easily switch between many different fancy formattings of computer or verbatim code in LaTeX